The following diagram shows the architecture of Fledge:

 Rules: the most basic rule evaluates if values are over/under a specified threshold.
 The Expression plugin will evaluate an arbitrary math equation across one or more assets.
 The Python35 plugin will execute user-specified python code to one or more assets.

-Actions: A variety of delivery mechanisms exist to execute a python application, or create arbitrary data, or email/slack/hangout/communicate a message.
+Actions: A variety of delivery mechanisms exist to execute a python application, create arbitrary data, alter the configuration of Fledge, send a control message, raise a ticket in a problem ticking system or email/slack/hangout/communicate a message.

 The Fledge API provides methods to administer Fledge, and to interact with the data inside it.